Restitutor-Orbis/Opus-Luna/README.md

 - Quotes can be edited in "themePicker.js".
 - Wallpapers can be edited "themePicker.js".
 - Search engine commands can be edited/added/removed in "searchEngine.js".
+# To be added

+- Translation of weather information (clear, sunny, etc.) into local language
+- Front-end settings window (for wallpapers, RSS feeds, and languages)

 # CREDITS

 ## Feeds